 As marketers are impacted more and more by the entire customer experience, centralizing their customer data across channels, across touchpoints, and across the duration of their customer life cycle is becoming essential.
-AgilOne is a leader in this industry and their Customer Data and Engagement Hub offers:
+Acquia is a leader in this industry and its Customer Data and Engagement Hub offers:

 - Data Integration – integrate all your data, in any format, from any data source across digital and physical channels with over 100 pre-built connectors and APIs.

 - Data Quality – standardize, dedupe, and assign attributes such as gender, geography, and change of address for all customers.
 With identical and fuzzy matching, AgilOne links all customer activities to a single customer profile even if there is only a partial name, address, or email match.
 Customer data is updated continuously so it always includes the freshest data.